simroux/globalspacers_scripts/Analyses/Target_IMGVR_IMGPR/Readme.md

 All_spacers_pr_hq_2-3mis.tsv
 ```

-Next, we use the scripts `get_uvig_to_repeat_profiles.pl` and `get_plasmid_to_repeat_profiles.pl` to generate tsv files with information about the number of hits at different mismatch levels for virus-repeat pairs.
+Next, we use the scripts `get_uvig_to_repeat_profiles.pl` to generate tsv files with information about the number of hits at different mismatch levels for virus-repeat pairs.

 ## Evaluate hits for phages with known hosts
 The corresponding scripts are available in the folder "Known_hosts".